Hsnmughal/Hsnmughal/README.md

 - Looking for a security-minded engineer
 - Interested in audits, research, or tooling

 Feel free to reach out.
-I don’t ship vibes — I ship proofs and counterexamples.

----

-*Currently breaking assumptions so users don’t break protocols.*